 Patti is known on a first name basis with just about all 5,200 Woodstock community members – including Slipp himself.

 “Patti is an inspiration to not only other Special Olympics athletes, but she’s an inspiration for the community,” Slipp said.
 “Her dedication speaks for itself - the way she trains is incredible.”

 When she was inducted into the local Sports Hall of Fame - “there were so many accomplishments that we didn’t even have room to list all of them,” Slipp recalled.

-Patti has got more than medals out of Special Olympics as well.
-Without any relatives nearby, Special Olympics is her family – even most of the roommates at her group home are athletes.
+Patti has got more than medals out of Special Olympics.
+Without any relatives nearby, Special Olympics is her family, along with her "adopted family" Don and Mary and the roommates at her group home - many of whom are also athletes.

 ”I just love it a lot,” Patti said, alongside her contagious smile and trademark thumbs up.

 Patti will compete at the Special Olympics World Games in Abu Dhabi March 14 to 21.